Jana Robbins: 1990s

 Robbins completed her Broadway run in Gypsy as Mazeppa and standby for Tyne Daly as Mama Rose in 1991.
 In 1992, she made her first foray into screen acting as a guest star on Cheers.
 Throughout the course of the decade, she had roles in Family Album, The Home Court, Bless This House, Mother, Roseanne, The Last Days of Frankie the Fly, Executive Target, Night Stand, and Babylon 5.

 In 1995, Robbins began her career as a producer by forming Better World Productions.
 She developed, directed, and produced The Participant in association with Chazz Palminteri, written by and starring Dayton Callie in Los Angeles which was nominated for a Best Solo Performance Award by LA Weekly.

 In 1997, she returned to the stage as Alda in a regional production of Death Takes a Holiday at the Lobero Theater in Santa Barbara, California.
-The following year, she reprised her role as Mazeppa in Gypsy at the Papermill Playhouse in Millburn, New Jersey and served as standby for Betty Buckley as Mama Rose.
+The following year, she reprised her role as Mazeppa in Gypsy at the Paper Mill Playhouse in Millburn, New Jersey and served as standby for Betty Buckley as Mama Rose.

 In 1999, she performed in So Long, 174th Street! in a concert staging at the 14th Street Y in New York City.